codatio/codat-docs/docs/sfc/sync-for-commerce-knowledge-base/sync-data-model.md

 "5-0": "**grouping** ",
 "4-1": "_Dictionary of decimal to [TaxRates](#taxRates)_",
 "5-1": "[_Grouping_](#grouping)",
-"0-2": "Whether or not sales data is synchronised to accounting software.
+"0-2": "Whether or not sales data is synchronized to accounting software.
 This must be turned on to enable payments data synchronisation.", "1-2": "Nominal account to push to for each type of sales data.", "2-2": "Status invoices are raised as.",
 "3-2": "Customer invoices are raised against.",